Photo by Arisa Chattasa on Unsplash

 Let’s say you are ready to begin your National Board certification process—or let’s say you aren’t sure, but you are thinking about it.
 In truth, you can begin your process right now and then not make the monetary commitment until February.

 The NBPTS requires that you have permission from parents and guardians to collect student work and to video record them working in your classes.
 You can find the form here.
 It’s pretty dry reading, however, and parents might find it confusing, overwhelming, or just plain intimidating.
-Many candidates send out a letter that says something like this:
+Many candidates send out a cover letter with the permission form that says something like this:

 This is just an idea of what to write, but make it applicable to your own students, families, and teaching context.
 Then, go ahead and send the letter with all of your students.
 This way, if you get a good video accidentally with a class you didn’t intend to feature, you’re covered.
 There are forms for adults who are in your classroom as well as forms in Spanish that you can find on the nbpts.org website in the resource section titled, “First Time and Returning Candidates.”